Speaker

 Description

-Spin polarized electron sources find application in both high energy and nuclear physics experiments.
-We describe in detail the design and characterization of different photocathodes based on GaAs/GaAsP and GaAs/AlGaAsP superlattice structures.
-These structures are equipped with a Distributed Bragg Reflector (DBR) aimed at achieving a high electron spin polarization (ESP) ~ 85% and quantum efficiency (QE) ~20% simultaneously at the desired wavelength of 780nm.
-We present the QE and ESP measurements of photoemitted electrons as a function of wavelength of incident light, along with morphological and photoluminescence band gap energy measurements.
+Spin-polarized electron sources find application in both high-energy and nuclear physics experiments.
+We describe in detail the design and characterization of different photocathodes based on GaAs/GaAsP superlattice structures.
+These structures are fabricated with a Distributed Bragg Reflector (DBR) aimed at achieving a high quantum efficiency (QE)~ 20\% in addition to a high electron spin polarization (ESP) ~85\% at the desired wavelength of 780 nm.
+We present the QE and ESP measurements of photoemitted electrons as a function of wavelength of incident light, along with morphological and photoluminescence measurements.

 Funding Agency